twse/random-stuff/Readable Fonts/Vietnamese.md

 VIET (1991), by Hoà G. Nguyễn, is a Vietnamese text editor for DOS.
 This program comes with a font editor.

-vietdos (1992), by [The TriChlor Group](http://trichlor.sourceforge.net), is a Vietnamese keyboard for MS-DOS.
-Executable files are available for VGA or EGA.
+vietdos (1992), by [The TriChlor Group](http://trichlor.sourceforge.net), is a Vietnamese keyboard for DOS with executable files for VGA or EGA.
 The screen fonts keeps the tittle if the small i has a grave, acute, tilde or hook above it.

 ## A note on Middle Vietnamese
 The b flourish and apex are not part of my readable fonts.